jimschacko/jimschacko/README.md

 - 🔭 I’m currently worki
 - 🌱 I’m currently learning
-- 👯 I’m looking to collaborate
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with.
 - 💬 Ask me about
 - 📫 How to reach me: